ishaan26/config_files/README.md

-# Linux and Mac Configuration files
+# Linux, Mac and Termux Configuration files

 These are my config files for linux and mac and also some patched nerdfonts.
 I try to keep this repo updated and add more stuff regularly.